 Get Expert Help

 Understanding and executing this information may seem daunting for some individuals.
 Keep in mind, there is hardly any room for error.
-Which is why you may consider consulting experts prior to forming and submitting the US Entry Waiver application.
+This is why you may consider consulting experts prior to forming and submitting the US Entry Waiver application.
 In fact, why not let the professionals complete this task for you?
 For expert assistance call Federal Pardon Waiver Services at 1 (800) 543-2137 today!
 We can even help remove your Criminal Record through our Pardon Services.
 Just ask us how!